-Source Definition and Included Services Total Cost of Care California Health Care Definition: "Total cost of care refers to the cost of all medical services consumed by a population of patients in a year, and Foundation (CHCF) ^{viii} includes all covered professional, hospital, pharmacy, and ancillary care."
-Included services: Working definition from a 2016 All inpatient and outpatient services. report All inpatient and outpatient pharmaceutical costs.
-Health Care Transformation Task Definition: "Total cost of care is defined to encompass all services, including medical, facility, behavioral, pharmaceutical, Force (HCTTF) ^{ix} and laboratory.
+Source Definition and Included Services Total Cost of Care California Health Care Foundation (CHCF) 329 Definition: "Total cost of care refers to the cost of all medical services consumed by a population of patients in a year, and includes all covered professional, hospital, pharmacy, and ancillary care."
+Included services: Working definition from a 2016 report All inpatient and outpatient services.
+All inpatient and outpatient pharmaceutical costs.
+Health Care Transformation Task Force (HCTTF) 330 Definition: "Total cost of care is defined to encompass all services, including medical, facility, behavioral, pharmaceutical, and laboratory.
 Even though additional providers might be involved, such as through a carve-out behavioral health vendor, the associated costs would be included for the purposes of calculating total cost of care."
-Working definition from a 2016 Included services: report on ACOs All inpatient and outpatient services.
+Working definition from a 2016 report on ACOs Included services: All inpatient and outpatient services.
 ACO assumes risk for all services provided to the patient, regardless of which provider delivered the services.
-Maryland Total Cost of Care Definition: "Total cost of care means the aggregate Medicare FFS costs for all items and services, or a specific subset Demonstration (2018) ^x thereof, [delivered] to Medicare FFS beneficiaries."
-Included services: Medicare Part A and Part B expenditures only. • Includes any Outcomes-Based Credits in the per beneficiary TCOC calculation when determining the annual Medicare savings.
+Maryland Total Cost of Care Demonstration (2018) 331 Definition: "Total cost of care means the aggregate Medicare FFS costs for all items and services, or a specific subset thereof, [delivered] to Medicare FFS beneficiaries."
+Included services: Medicare Part A and Part B expenditures only.
+Includes any Outcomes-Based Credits in the per beneficiary TCOC calculation when determining the annual Medicare savings.
+OneCare Vermont Accountable Care Organization, LLC (2018) 332 Definition: "Total Cost of Care means, generally, the Payer's financial cost of providing qualifying health care services to Accountable Care Organization's Attributed Lives for a Performance Year.
+Each Program Agreement between ACO and a Payer will more particularly describe components of TCOC for that Program, for example, pharmacy may be excluded from some Programs' calculations of Total Cost of Care."
+Included services: Unique to each agreement between the ACO and a Payer.
+Pharmacy, nursing facility care, psychiatric treatment in State psychiatric hospitals, involuntary placements for inpatient psychiatric stays, dental services, and non-emergency transportation are not included in the OneCare program.
+The Department of Vermont Health Access (DVHA) directly pays participants for these services.
+Excludes any services that are offered to beneficiaries but are paid for by other Vermont government departments (e.g., Vermont Department of Mental Health or the Department of Disabilities, Aging and Independent Living).